WPDrill/framework/README.md

 9. **Query Builder**: WPDrill provides a simple way to manage database operations in your WordPress plugin.
 You can easily create, read, update, and delete records in your database.

+10. **Shortcode**: The Shortcode feature in WPDrill allows developers to create reusable pieces of content that can be inserted into posts or pages using a simple tag.
+This feature is implemented using a combination of PHP classes and views.

 ## Installation